artainmo/web-development/back-front-end/ruby/README.md

 end

 get '/posts/:format?' do
-  # Here format is an optional route parameter, meaming the route pattern could match /posts/ and /posts/1
+  # Here format is an optional route parameter, meaning the route pattern could match /posts/ and /posts/1
 end

 get '/posts' do